 If you have been diagnosed with macular disease it is important to monitor your vision carefully using an Amsler grid and consult your eye care professional immediately if you notice any sudden changes in your vision.
 Prompt action can save sight.

 Macular Disease Foundation Australia exists to provide information and support for people with macular disease, their families and carers.
-Our Helpline can provide you with a free Amsler grid and further information about your condition, and can advise you on the various supports and services available: 1800 111 709.
+Our National Helpline can provide you with a free Amsler grid and further information about your condition, and can advise you on the various supports and services available: 1800 111 709.